-After an 8-months of time, both groups had similar results with the 4 out of 5 tests (run, agility, jump, and power).
+- After 8-months of time, both groups had similar results with 4 out of 5 tests (run, agility, jump, and power).

 However, when it comes to the 100kg bench press, the kettlebell group had significantly worst results.

 That’s why I love science.
-You can see black and white what is working, and what not.
+You can see in black and white what is working, and what is not.

-The main objective for a rehab therapist is to bring the injured athlete back to normal as quickly, and as safely as possible.
+The main objective of a rehab therapist is to bring the injured athlete back to normal as quickly, and as safely as possible.

-Although PT’s have many options for the exercises to choose from, kettlebells seem to gain more and more popularity, especially in the chronic phase of the rehab (source).
+Although PTs have many options for exercises to choose from, kettlebells seem to gain more and more popularity, especially in the chronic phase of rehab.

-One key benefit of doing a kettlebell swings is that they specifically target the medial and lateral hamstring muscles (biceps femoris and semitendinosus), two of the muscles that helps to avoid knee injuries.
+One key benefit of doing kettlebell swings is that they specifically target the medial and lateral hamstring muscles (biceps femoris and semitendinosus), two of the muscles that help to avoid knee injuries.

 So during the PT of a knee injury, those two muscles are usually part of a strengthening program (source).

-Long story short, after a 6-week period, she changed her high-risk profile into low-risk (source).
+- Long story short, after a 6-week period, she changed her high-risk profile to low-risk (source).

 It’s pretty remarkable that by doing the kettlebell swings only, she could actually strengthen not just the muscles, but the ligaments too.

-My initial concerns were about volume and rest.
-Just because something is good for you, it doesn’t mean more will be better.
+I think that just because doing something is good for you, it doesn’t mean that more will be better.

-However, the perceptual response is greater with higher weight.
-What does this mean?
-To simply put, it means you just feel like you had a good workout when you increase the weight.
+However, the perceptual response is greater with a higher weight (it means you just feel like you had a good workout when you increase the weight).

 I choose a 24kg kettlebell (50lbs) as my weight.
 I could start with a lighter weight.
-But I was already familiar with 50lbs weight dumbbell before.
+But I was already familiar with 50lbs weight dumbbells before.